Finkes/github-action-comment-test/README.md

 # github-action-comment-test

-This repository demonstrates how to use a bot of a GitHub App to send comments from GitHub actions.
+This repository demonstrates how to use a GitHub App (Bot) to get write access to certain parts of the GitHub API inside a GitHub Actiom.
+Due to security reasons GitHub Actions currently only have read access to the API for pull requests.
+This is really annoying if want to post a comment from an Action for PR since this is one of my favourite use cases of actions.

+The idea of this workaround is that you register your own GitHub App which will have a bot identity.
+You'll be able to specify exactly which scopes you needed!

+This is only a workaround and I still hope that there will be a better solution available soon!

 1. create a github app here https://github.com/settings/apps/new